thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 Test Driven Development process has many benefits.

 * When faced with a large and daunting piece of work ahead writing the tests will get you moving quickly.
+* You are forced to have tests, which have the benefits described above.
 * Your tests give you confidence that you've done enough for now and can stop tweaking and move on to the next thing.
 * Tests help you really understand the design of the code you are working on.
 Instead of writing code to do something, you are starting by outlining all the conditions you are subjecting the code to and what outputs you'd expect from that.
 * Overall, speed of development increases.

 ## Creating Integration Tests using Supertest

-Let's convert our editor to a server.
-Create a `server.js` file.
+Let's convert our editor to a server with similar methods.
+Install express and the common middleware.

 ```sh
 $ npm install --save express body-parser morgan
 ```

+Create a `server.js` file.

 ```javascript
 'use strict';